|Nutritional Guidelines (per serving)|

 Slice the sirloin steak into thin strips, against the grain to help with tenderness.

-Add the beef strips to a large plastic bag, and pour in 1 tablespoon cornstarch and the salt.
-Shake the bag to mix the ingredients and until the beef is well coated.
+Add the beef strips to a large plastic bag and pour in 1 tablespoon of the cornstarch and the salt.
+Shake the bag to mix the ingredients until the beef is well coated.

 Heat the sesame oil in a large skillet or wok over medium-high heat.
 Add the beef, and stir-fry for about 4 minutes, until it is no longer pink.
 Remove the beef from the pan, place it in a bowl, and set aside.

-Add the garlic to the skillet or wok and cook for 1 minute until it is very aromatic but don't let it burn.
-Then add the water and the broccoli.
-Continue cooking the broccoli for 4 to 5 minutes until the broccoli is bright green and starting to become tender.
+Add the garlic to the skillet or wok and cook for 1 minute until it is very aromatic but not burnt.
+Carefully add the water and the broccoli.
+Continue cooking the broccoli for 4 to 5 minutes until it is bright green and more tender.

-While the broccoli is cooking, mix the remaining 1 tablespoon of cornstarch, vegetable broth, and soy sauce in a small dish.
-Whisk together well.
-Then, add this soy sauce mixture along with the beef back to the skillet or wok with the broccoli.
+While the broccoli is cooking, whisk together well in a small dish the remaining 1 tablespoon of cornstarch with the vegetable broth and soy sauce.
+Add this soy sauce and the beef back to the skillet.

-- In order to get really thin slices of steak, it helps to partially freeze it and cut it while still frozen.
+- Cut the beef into really thin slices.
+If the strips are too thick, it will take too long to cook, making the beef tough and chewy.
+In order to get really thin slices of steak, partially freeze the meat and cut it while still frozen.